[?] Subscribe To This Site

 French Angora Rabbits

 French Angora Rabbits.
-All about the French Angora, plus additional angora-related, wool and spinning info
+All about the French Angora, plus additional angora-related, wool and spinning info.

 Sponsored Links

-The use of French Angora rabbits for wool production in France dates to as early as 1845 in the region of Saint Innocent in Savoy, France.
+The use of French Angoras for wool production in France dates to as early as 1845 in the region of Saint Innocent in Savoy, France.
 A gentleman named Monsieur Lard developed a large angora herd that provided work for many in St. Innocent.
 But additionally, he and his wife made it possible for others to start their own angora enterprises.

 Mr. Lard and his wife frequently gave to the village women and to the poor several pregnant rabbits.
 They paid by returning half the offspring at 12 - 16 weeks of age.
 The villagers cared for their own rabbits and reaped the benefits.
 They sheared the wool, spun the yarn, made garments according to their skills, and sold their products, whether wool, yarn or garment.
 It was a win win win situation, enabling the enterprising to support the family and the poor to rise out of abject poverty.